daniel-sungwon-lee/PPAL/README.md

 # PPAL

-A web application for people who want to search for exercises by category and create a workout routine from their saved (favorites) list of exercises.
+PPAL (Push, Pull, Abs, Legs) is a web application for people who want to search for exercises by category and create a workout routine from their saved (favorites) list of exercises.

 A full stack solo project made using React, Bootstrap, CSS, JavaScript, HTML, Express, PostgreSQL, npm, Webpack, Babel, and Node.js.